americos/ame_sample_doc/docs/index.md

 ## Getting started

-Start write your documentation by adding more markdown (.md) files to this folder (/docs) or replace the content in this file.
+xxxStart write your documentation by adding more markdown (.md) files to this folder (/docs) or replace the content in this file.

 ## Table of Contents